 “That’s a really exciting project for us to work on over the next four years.
 So we’ll be looking at different media channels that the corporation should be moving into in that time.”

-But the perhaps the most interesting thing on Glynn’s radar is that he is actively looking at ways to develop the agency’s connection to physical toys.
+But the perhaps the most interesting thing on Glynn’s radar is that he is actively looking at ways to develop the studio’s connection to physical toys.

 “It’s certainly not just about digital,” he says.
 “Physical toys still have a place, and the key is going to be being able to connect children’s interest in the digital characters with their physical play.
 That’s why Bebods are particularly exciting – avatars that children can develop online, but print off and build as physical toys, could prove really popular.”More news